Dan Millman

 Daniel Jay Millman (born February 22, 1946) is an American author and lecturer in the personal development field.
-He is best-known for the movie Peaceful Warrior, which is based on his own life and taken from one of his books.
+He is best known for the movie Peaceful Warrior, based on his own life and taken from one of his books.

-Early life
+Early life and education

-Millman was born in Los Angeles, California, to Herman and Vivian Millman (both deceased), and he has an older sister Diane.
-Much of his early life included active pursuits such as modern dance and martial arts, and then trampoline, tumbling, and gymnastics.
+Millman was born in Los Angeles to Herman and Vivian Millman; he has an older sister Diane.
+Much of his early life included active pursuits like modern dance and martial arts and later trampoline, tumbling, and gymnastics.
 He attended John Marshall High School in Los Angeles, where he was recognized along with another student as a Co-Senior Athlete of the Year.

-During his senior year in high school, he won the United States Gymnastics Federation (USGF) national title on the trampoline, and while a freshman at U.C.
-Berkeley, he won the 1964 Trampoline World Championships in London and earned All-American honors and won an NCAA Championship in vaulting.
-In 1966 he won the USGF championship in floor exercise.
+During his senior year in high school, he won the United States Gymnastics Federation (USGF) national title on the trampoline.
+While a freshman at University of California, Berkeley he won the 1964 Trampoline World Championships in London earning All-American honors and won an NCAA Championship in vaulting.
+In 1966 he won the USGF championship in the floor exercise and vault.

-He represented the United States in the 1965 Maccabiah Games, winning four gold medals in Gymnastics.
+He represented the United States in the 1965 Maccabiah Games, winning four gold medals in gymnastics.

-In September 1966, just prior to his senior year at U.C.
-Berkeley, Millman's motorcycle collided with a car.
-He suffered a shattered right femur, requiring surgical repair and bone marrow transplant with a steel nail inserted in his femur (which was removed a year later after the leg was healed).
-Millman actively pursued rehabilitation and was able to return to gymnastics as co-captain of his team which won the 1968 NCAA Gymnastics Championships in Tucson, Arizona.
-He was the last man to perform for U.C. on the high bar, and had a best-ever routine and perfect landing that clinched the team title.
+In September 1966, just before his senior year at the University of California, Berkeley, Millman's motorcycle collided with a car.
+He suffered a shattered right femur, requiring surgical repair and a bone marrow transplant with a steel nail inserted in his femur (which was removed a year later after the leg was healed).
+He actively pursued rehabilitation and was able to return to gymnastics as co-captain of his team which won the 1968 NCAA Gymnastics Championships in Tucson, Arizona.
+He was the last male athlete to perform for the college on the high bar; he had his best-ever routine and perfect landing which clinched the team title.

-In 1968 he was voted Senior U.C.
-Berkeley Athlete of the Year, and graduated with a B.A. degree in Psychology.
+In 1968 he was voted Senior Cal Athlete of the Year; he graduated with a Bachelor of Arts degree in psychology.